Sequential generation of Polynomial Invariants and N-body non-local correlations: Polynomial Unitary invariants of N qubits and Binary form

-As shown in section VI, with negativity of partially transposed state operator of a two qubit pure state as a starting point, the process outlined above yields polynomial invariants to detect $3-$way, $4-$way, ..., $N-$way non-local correlations.
-In order to use Eqs. ((\ref{kmin}),(\ref{inv1}), and (\ref{inv2})) for a given $N-$qubit state, we need the complete set of $ (N-1) $ qubit invariants $\left( I_{N-1}\right) _{\left( A_{N}\right) _{k-m,m}}$ $\left( 0\leq m\leq k\right) $.
-Section IV provides the elements to construct $(N-1)$ qubit invariants in terms of determinants of negativity fonts, which are single qubit invariants of state coefficients.
+As shown in section V, with negativity of partially transposed state operator of a two qubit pure state as a starting point, the process outlined above yields polynomial invariants to detect $3-$way, $4-$way, ..., $N-$way non-local correlations.
+In order to use Eqs. ((\ref{kmin}),(\ref{inv1}), and (\ref{inv2})) for a given $N-$qubit state, we need the complete set of $ (N-1) $ qubit invariants $\left( I_{N-1}\right) _{A_{N}}^{k-m,m}$ $\left( 0\leq m\leq k\right) $.
+Section IV provides the elements to construct $(N-1)$ qubit invariants in terms of determinants of negativity fonts, which are single qubit invariant functions of state coefficients.